 Last but not least, Scrum resists change on many occasions, while Kanban embraces and accommodates it.
 In Scrum, once the team has committed stories to a sprint, no member can add additional stories later on.
 In Kanban, you can add or change stories as customer demand changes, assuming that it’s within WIP limits.

 How About Scrumban?
-A Hybrid between Scrum and Kanban
+The Scrum-Kanban Hybrid

 Some argue that Kanban is a natural continuation of Scrum that has adapted to an even more flexible, liberal way of development.
 Usually, the transition between the methods goes through a hybrid system using a mix of principles from both Scrum and Kanban.
 It is widely known by the name Scrumban.
 It is meant to apply the optimal, compatible traits of both methods.
 Although the hybrid is very customizable, it usually looks more like Scrum on a technical level and applies the cultural elements of Kanban and the Kanban board.